 Sometimes it feels like celebrities exist on their own planet, complete with personal chefs, trainers and every luxury imaginable.
 There’s a goofy appeal to the “they’re just like us” pages in supermarket magazines that show stars grocery shopping or scrolling their phone while their kids play at the park (been there).
-It turns out famous people are thinking about life insurance, too, including some names you might not ever have thought would have a policy.
+Admittedly, the movies get a lot of plotlines wrong when it comes to life insurance.
+But it turns out famous people are thinking about insuring their loved ones, too, including some names you might not ever have thought would have a policy.
 What’s more, some major celebrities have dealt with life insurance struggles that everyday parents can learn from, too.

 Heath Ledger, of 10 Things I Hate About You, A Knight’s Tale and The Dark Knight, tragically passed away at only 27 years old.
 He had a $10 million life insurance policy intended for his 3-year-old daughter, Matilda.